Tips for Keeping Siser® Materials in Good Condition

 Now this will all vary on your humidity/moisture level in the room as well as if you have the material exposed to direct sunlight.
 What I mean by “direct sunlight” is having your material right next to a window where the sun may be beaming directly on it.
 Even though your thermostat may say 70°F, having the heat of the sun directly on the material will cause the adhesive to slowly start activating.
 Once the adhesive starts activating, it will begin to weaken its durability when applied to your garment.
 You may not tangibly notice a difference on the roll, which will be due to the adhesive liquefying under the heat of the sun and then back to a solid within the time you get the roll to your cutter.

-These are very vital things to remember when you go to store your Siser HTV.
-We all need the sun in our lives, and we all enjoy the warmth…..but these can act as the “Heat Miser” for our materials.
+These are all vital things to remember when you go to store your Siser HTV.
+We all need the sun in our lives, and we all enjoy the warmth…..but sometimes it can act as the “Heat Miser” for our materials.